Saurabhparshar/E-commerce-website/README.md

 Its an ecommerce web application inspired by amazon.

 ## Techonologies and tools used
-React js, Node js , Express , Mongodb.
+React js, Node js , Express , Mongodb ,Javascript.

  Its a mern stack project.